Public Records & Services in Wedderburn

 Frequently Asked Questions

 To register to vote in Wedderburn, Oregon, residents can register online through the Oregon Secretary of State's website, by mail, or in person at the Curry County elections office.
 Oregon requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Oregon Secretary of State's voter lookup tool.
-For local municipal elections in Wedderburn, contact the Curry County Clerk's office for schedules and ballot information.
+For local county and state elections (Wedderburn is an unincorporated community in Curry County and does not hold municipal elections), contact the Curry County Clerk's office for schedules and ballot information.

-Property records for Wedderburn, Oregon are maintained by the Curry County Assessor's Office and the Curry County County Clerk.
+Property records for Wedderburn, Oregon are maintained by the Curry County Assessor's Office and the Curry County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Curry County, including parcels in Wedderburn.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Curry County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Curry County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Oregon counties provide online property record searches through their county websites.
-For in-person requests, visit the Curry County offices at the county courthouse.
 The Curry County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Wedderburn, Oregon residents are available through both county and state offices.
 The Oregon Health Authority, Center for Health Statistics, located in Portland, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Oregon.
 Orders can be placed online, by mail, or in person.
 Locally, the Curry County Clerk's office issues marriage licenses and maintains marriage records for Curry County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.